mattrglobal/sample-apps/verify-callback-express/README.md

 ## Steps
 The App starts an Ngrok tunnel to your localhost.

-The App will call out to your tenant to:
-1. Create a Presentation Request.
+The App will call out to your tenant and create a Presentation Request.
-2. Look-up the DIDUrl of the Verifier DID
-3. Sign the Presentation Request with the Verifier DIDUrl

-It uses the signed Presentation Request JWS to display a QR Code.
+It uses the `didcommUri` value from the response to display a QR code.
 Open the MATTR Mobile Wallet holding a matching Verifiable Credential and scan the QR code.
 Or, copy the displayed Deeplink URL and sent via alternate messaging means to the mobile device with the MATTR Mobile App and open the link.

 The 'Verification Request' screen should be displayed.